Lawn sign: Political importance

 Political scientist Mel Kahn states that lawn signs help build name recognition for candidates.
 Supposedly, each sign represents 6–10 votes for the candidate.
 However, veteran political organizers hate the task of handing out yard signs, because they believe that time spent on procuring and distributing yard signs could be better used on other voter registration and get out the vote operations.
 One randomized field trial found yard signs simply reminding people to vote were able to significantly increase overall voter turnout.
 A 2016 study found that lawn signs raise vote shares by slightly more than 1 percentage point and are "on par with other low-tech campaign tactics such as direct mail that generate ... effects that tend to be small in magnitude".

 In addition, it gives the requester a placebo effect of doing something substantive, while not actually volunteering to help their candidate.
 Critics charge that "lawn signs don't vote" and dismiss their importance.
 Theft of lawn signs is treated like any other instance of petty theft, however, signs on the rights of way in many states are considered litter and can be picked up by anyone as a public service.
 On several occasions, citizens who removed lawn signs on the pretext of cleaning up the clutter and eliminating driver distraction were arrested, sparking a public controversy.

-The Wall Street Journal reported on a new type of yard sign designed for improved effectiveness by being cut into shapes or people to deliver a political message.
-The article suggests that such signs can expose 25,000 drivers per day to messages at a low cost.
+In 2010, the Wall Street Journal reported on a then-new type of yard sign designed for improved effectiveness by being cut into shapes or people to deliver a political message.
+The article suggested that such signs could expose 25,000 drivers per day to messages at a low cost.